top of page

 Research Focus: Conducts a 10-year research campaign starting from 2022, exploring polar and sub-polar coastal areas to enhance our understanding of climate change controls and impacts to the ecosystem.

-ORP's First Research Sailboat
+ORP's First Research Vessel

 Ault, our first research vessel, was a 42 ft Colvin Gazelle.
 We used Ault for our 2013 Atlantic Microplastics project sailing 7,000 miles in the Atlantic Ocean.
 In 2015-2016 We sailed Ault to the Arctic working with NASA's Ocean Melting Greenland Program.
 We also used this vessel for two projects in the Chesapeake Bay.